-- The desk study found that otter are known to occur within 1km of the Proposed Scheme and across the wider study area.
+The desk study found that otter are known to occur within 1km of the Proposed Scheme and across the wider study area.
 Otter are known to utilise the Grand Canal for foraging and commuting purposes.
-Otter are also known to be present along the River Liffey, South Dublin Bay, the Shanganagh River and the Cabinteely Stream7.
-Records of otter were returned from Bray, along the Swan River, which is hydrologically connected to the southern section of the Proposed Scheme, via the Little Dargle.
-The River Dodder is known to support a healthy otter population with several records of holts and otter activity throughout the waterbody8. - No evidence of otter activity (e.g. sprainting posts), holts or couch sites were recorded during the multidisciplinary surveys carried out along the Proposed Scheme.
-The nearest European site for which this species is designated is the Wicklow Mountains SAC, which is located approximately 6.7km south-west of the Proposed Scheme.
-Wicklow Mountains SAC is located within the same sub-catchments (Dodder_SC_010 and Dargle_SC_010) to the Proposed Scheme.
-As such, populations of otter within the footprint of the Proposed Scheme are potentially connected to the SAC population.
+Otter are also known to be present along the River Liffey, South Dublin Bay, the Shanganagh River, Deansgrange Stream and the Cabinteely Stream67.
+Records of otter were returned from Bray, along the Swan River, which is hydrologically connected to the southern section of the Proposed Scheme, via the River Dargle.
+The River Dodder is known to support a healthy otter population with several records of holts and otter activity throughout the waterbody.